 1) What is Coastal Interior Design?

-2) Key Style Points of Coastal Interiors
+2) Key Style Points of Coastal Interior Designs

-3) How to Style a Coastal Room
+3) How to Style a Coastal Room?

-4) Benefits of Coastal Interior Design
+5) Benefits of Coastal Interior Design

-6) What is the Coastal Concept?
+7) What is the Coastal Concept?

-7) Conclusion
+8) Conclusion

 What is Coastal Interior Design?

-Key Style Points of Coastal Interiors
+Key Style Points of Coastal Interior Designs

-To help you better understand the nuances of this design, the following are some key elements that are important to Coastal Interior Design style:
+To help you better understand the nuances of this design, the following are some key elements that are important to the Coastal Interior Design style:

 1) Painted Wooden Boards: Painted boards, whether on the walls, floor, or ceiling, are almost mandatory in a coastal interior.
 They instantly bring to mind charming beach chalets with their whitewashed or brightly coloured interiors.

-3) Lots of Light: Even if you’re nowhere near the ocean, the secret to creating that coastal feel is by letting in as much light as possible.
+3) Lots of Light: Even if you’re nowhere near the ocean, the secret to creating that coastal feel is letting in as much light as possible.
 Beach homes typically offer panoramic views of the sea with large windows or French doors, so recreating that feel is essential.

 4) Stripes, Stripes, Stripes: Stripes add a touch of nautical style, and stripes are a staple of the coastal look.
 Go for bold, vivid blue and white, or incorporate a subtle pinstripe on bed linen.
 Any blue and white patterning will do if stripes aren't your thing.